What is Sabre Fencing ?

 Sabre fencing traces its origins back to the military swordsmanship of the 18th and 19th centuries.
 Soldiers used sabres for both cutting and thrusting attacks in combat.
 Over time, fencing masters began to systematize and teach these techniques, leading to the development of sabre fencing as a sport.

-Modern Sabre Fencing
+How does Sabre Fencing work

 In modern sabre fencing, athletes face off on a narrow strip called the piste.
 The goal is to score points by making valid strikes with the edge of the blade on your opponent’s target area.
-Unlike epee and foil, where points are scored with the tip of the blade, sabre fencing allows contact with the whole blade.
+Unlike epee and foil, where points are scored with the tip of the blade, sabre allows contact with the whole blade.

 To ensure safety, fencers wear protective gears.
 Electric scoring systems are used to accurately record points, with sensors built into the fencers’ clothing and sabres to detect valid touches.